 Once the upload is complete, the system will perform some additional finalization.
 This process usually takes a few seconds, during which the file is in a "closing" state.
 After finalization is completed, the file becomes "closed" and can now be used within precisionFDA (downloaded, published, or provided as input in apps).
 Its contents can never be changed, and it is given a unique, immutable id of the form "file-Bk0kjkQ0ZP01x1KJqQyqJ7yq" to distinguish it across the whole site.

 If the upload gets interrupted for any reason, you will see the partially-uploaded file in your list of files, marked with an "open" state.
 Please delete the file and reupload it.
 Periodically, the precisionFDA system may automatically clean up partially uploaded files.

 For large files that are accessible over the Internet, we suggest running the "Fetch file from URL" app, which has been provided by the precisionFDA team.
 The app allows you to fetch a file from a given URL.

-Visit that page and download the precisionFDA uploader by clicking the respective button under "Step 3".
-(NOTE: The uploader requires Python 2.7, as well as the python 'requests' and 'futures' packages, so ensure you have those available in your environment).
+Visit that page and download the precisionFDA uploader for your operating system and architecture by clicking the respective button under "Step 3".

 The tool requires an "authorization key" in order to authenticate the client against the precisionFDA system.
 You can get a key by clicking the respective button under "Step 4" in the "Add Assets" page.
 Copy the key from that page and paste it in the command below where it says KEY.
 For your security, the key is valid for 24h.

-./pfda upload-file --auth KEY /path/to/file.
+./pfda --cmd upload-file --key KEY --file /path/to/file.
 This command will upload the file to precisionFDA.

 $HOME/.config/precision-fda/config.json, so after you have run it once, you don't need to specify the key in subsequent invocations.